Archduke Ludwig Salvator of Austria: Background

-When the First World War broke out, in 1914, the Emperor of Austria ordered Ludwig Salvator to leave Majorca, and in 1915, he died at the family castle of Brandeis-Altbunzlau, in Bohemia.
+When the First World War broke out, in 1914, the Emperor of Austria ordered Ludwig Salvator to leave Mallorca, and in 1915, he died at the family castle of Brandeis-Altbunzlau, in Bohemia.
 He was buried in Vienna.
 In his will he designated Antonio Vives y Colom –his personal secretary, collaborator and trusted man, whom he met in Mallorca, and who accompanied him from 1872 until his death– and his children as his heirs.

 Researcher and chronicler of the Mediterranean sea

 It was of great importance to Ludwig Salvator to stimulate public interest in landscapes, which he thought were unjustifiably little known and rarely visited.
 His attention focused less on classical cultural centers, but on small, undiscovered regions, like Collection of costumes and type images of Serbs in the region on the Adriatic Sea between Rijeka and northern Albania by 45 plates with color lithographs based on watercolors Die Serben an der Adria (1870–1878), including the islands of Paxos and Antipaxos, Ithaca, Lefkada and Zakynthos in the Ionian Sea and the Aeolian Islands in the north of Sicily, the islands of Giglio, Ustica and Alboran, and especially the then largely unknown Balearic Islands of Mallorca, Menorca, Eivissa (Ibiza) and Formentera.
-In 1869, there appeared the first volume, dedicated to emperor Franz Joseph, of his massive Die Balearen.
+In 1869, there appeared the first volume, dedicated to Emperor Franz Joseph, of his massive Die Balearen.
 In Wort und Bild geschildert (The Balearic Islands, portrayed in words and images); the total work encompasses seven separate volumes extending to approximately 6000 pages.
 For their first two volumes he was awarded the gold medal of the Paris World Exhibition of 1878.
 This monograph contains descriptions of animals, plants, meteorology, history, folklore, architecture, landscape descriptions and also detailed descriptions of the population, their customs, songs and poems.
 In 1897 there was published a two-volume popular edition with the same title that contained the main illustrations and texts.
-It is located on loan from the Österreichische Geographische Gesellschaft (Austrian Geographical Society) in the Austrian State Archives.
+It is located on loan from the Österreichische Geographische Gesellschaft (Austrian Geographical Society) in the National Archives of Austria.